 There are many locations to cross-country ski near Fallen Leaf Lake and along State Route 89 north of the “Y” (intersection of HWY 50/SR 89).

 On the lake side of SR 89 you’ll find terrain that’s mostly flat and consists of shorter trails.
 These areas include Baldwin, Kiva, and Pope Beaches.
-Also, the Taylor Creek Visitor Area and the Tallac Historic Site offer beginner cross-country skiing terrain.
+Also, the Taylor Creek Visitor Area and the Tallac Historic Site feature beginner cross-country skiing terrain.

 Camp Richardson (no pets, trail pass required) has groomed trails once the snowpack reaches two feet.